nv-morpheus/Morpheus/docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md

 | `input_name` | `str` | Original column name |

 #### Boolean Column (`BoolColumn`)
 Subclass of `RenameColumn`, adds the ability to map a set custom values as boolean values.
-For example say we had a string input field containing one of 5 possible enum values: `OK`, `SUCCESS`, `DENIED`, `CANCELED` and `EXPIRED` we could map these values into a single boolean field as:
+For example say we had a string input field containing one of five possible enum values: `OK`, `SUCCESS`, `DENIED`, `CANCELED` and `EXPIRED` we could map these values into a single boolean field as:
 ```python
 from morpheus.utils.column_info import BoolColumn
 ```